-The proposed draft operating budget totals \$31,769,000.
+The proposed operating budget totals \$31,769,000.
 The operating budget includes expenses and revenues for full operations at the Transit Center.
-The draft capital budget for Phase 1 totals \$17,875,000.
-The draft capital budget for Phase 2 totals \$92,184,000 and the draft capital budget for Tenant Improvements totals \$6,448,000.
+The proposed capital budget for Phase 1 totals \$17,875,000.
+The proposed capital budget for Phase 2 totals \$92,184,000 and the proposed capital budget for Tenant Improvements totals \$6,448,000.
 The capital budgets are consistent with the overall Program Budgets adopted by the Board.
 The debt service budget is \$28,188,431.
-All budgets are itemized in Attachments and are subject to further refinements and feedback from the Board and public before presentation of the final proposed budgets in June.
+All budgets are presented in line-item form as attachments.

-DRAFT FY 22-23 OPERATING BUDGET:
+FY 22-23 OPERATING BUDGET: